viet34tqc/notebook/technical-terms.md

   - When user request for the first time, server send this CSRF token as a cookie to user.
   - On the client, get CSRF from cookie and insert CSRF token in the submit form as the hidden input.
 When user send the next request, on server-side, we compare the CSRF token in cookies and in the submitted form.
   - Or attach the CSRF token in the request header when you submit
+  - If a user is tricked into submitting a request on an attacker's website, the request will fail because the attacker's site cannot generate a valid CSRF token, which will cause the server to invalidate the request.
 - Using cookie with `SameSite` flag set to `Lax` or `Strict`
 - USing CSP: `<meta http-equiv="Content-Security-Policy" content="default-src 'self'">`